AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 <a name="color_setting"/>
 ### Colorizing elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **color()**.
+To apply the color to the exact series we need to set **.color()**.
 In the sample below we have 5 series with sample data and we'll color each series into different color.
 Here is the sample:

 {sample}BCT\_OHLC\_Chart\_08{sample}

 In the sample below we will see how we can colorize individual points.
 We have chart with one series and predefined color for all elements.
-We will set **"Rgb(180,77,77)"** color for minimum point and **"Rgb(77,180,77)"** for the maximal one.
-As you see it is very easy to do by setting **fallingStroke()** and **risingStroke()** attributes for point.
+We will set "Rgb(180,77,77)" color for minimum point and "Rgb(77,180,77)" for the maximal one.
+As you see it is very easy to do by setting **.fallingStroke()** and **.risingStroke()** attributes for point.

 {sample}BCT\_OHLC\_Chart\_09{sample}